gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

 **Power**

-The power of an experiment is the probability of rejecting the null when the H<sub>a</sub> holds.
+What is the power to detect a non-null effect in the above-example?
+Power is the probability of rejecting the null when the H<sub>a</sub> holds.
 The main factors that affect power are the size of the effect, sample size (which affects the SE), and the statistical rule used for rejection.

 Continouing with the example presented above, and assuming that the decision rule is: reject if |z<sub>j</sub>|>1.96, what is the probability to reject Hz<sub>0</sub> if b=0.1?